 Welcome Offer – BetAmerica 4/5

-The TVG bonus is smaller, but it's easier to fulfill the requirement of the bonus.
-You get a 100% match up to $100 with a 15 day limit.
-The time limit is incredible restrictive so you’d better pick a good fortnight of racing.
+The TVG bonus is somewhat smaller, but it's easier to fulfill the requirement of the bonus.
+You get a 100% match up to $75 with a 15 day limit.
+You also get a $20 free bet once you create the account.
+The time limit is incredibly restrictive so you’d better pick a good fortnight of racing.
 The bonus also isn’t available for withdrawal, and is only for betting with the operator.

-BetAmerica’s bonus is bigger but the ten times withdrawal requirement makes the bonus weaker.
-What saves this from an impossibility, is that you have 365 days to get through it, essentially making it a genius bonus.
+BetAmerica’s bonus gives you longer but the ten times withdrawal requirement makes the bonus weaker.
+What saves this from an impossibility, is that you have 30 days to get through it, essentially making it a genius bonus.
 Also, being able to earn the bonus in increments dictated by you is very good; you also get each bit of bonus into your money balance.

 Betting Markets – BetAmerica 5/5